 I have fifteen years of experience in counselling.
 I began my journey as a counsellor in a youth centre in Tiverton and a low cost counselling service for adults in Exmouth.
 I have worked extensively with the NHS and also with charities in Exeter’s drug and alcohol services as a counsellor, supervisor, and trainer.

-I have a specialism in addiction, alcohol and drug counselling with further interest and knowledge in adverse childhood experiences, trauma, and the impact this can have on the relationship with self and others.
-That is not to say I only work with people in these areas, people come to see me for many different reasons and I work with whatever feels important to you.
+I have a specialist training in addiction, substance abuse and eating disorders, with further interest and knowledge in adverse childhood experiences and trauma.
+That is not to say I only work in these areas, the women I work with come to see me for many different reasons and I work with whatever feels important to you.
+I am passionate about supporting women to feel empowered and to be fully self expressed so they can enjoy their relationship with self and others.

 My day to day work includes but is not limited to working with: